AdobeDocs/commerce-learn.en/help/app-builder/first-app/test-folder.md

 ## Who is this video for?

-* Developers new to Adobe Commerce with limited experience using Adobe App Builder who want to learn about the `test` folder.
+* Developers new to Adobe Commerce with limited experience using Adobe App Builder who wants to learn about the `test` folder.

 ## Video content